CLI Systems Virtual Subnets

 A 'virtual subnet' is like a VPN, but all devices on the subnet can access the other devices on the subnet.
 This allows devices that are located on different networks (or diffrerent sides of the world) to securely pass traffic as if they were on the same network.

 CLI Systems's virtual subnets are built on the Wireguard VPN network protocol, which uses modern public key encryption to secure all traffic through the network links.
 Information and documentation on the Wireguard protocol can be found at https://wireguard.com.

 VPN vs Virtual Subnet

 Wireguard is used to create a virtual, secure, network link between a computer and a server.
 Typical uses for this type of virtual connection are commercial VPN solutions where the internet traffic from the computer is routed through the server to protect the IP source of the traffic.
 The CLI Systems virtual subnet creates the same type of virtual network link, however it is configured to route traffic of the local subnet.
-VPN providers don't allow this type of routing since their networks are used by many people.
+Typically VPN providers don't allow this type of routing since their networks are used by many people, or the VPN is tied in with an 'office LAN' which can cause security issues.
 This is why our solution is better described as a virtual subnet than a VPN.

 Virtual Subnet PC Access